-Knowing that AI models cite Reddit or YouTube when they talk about your brand is useful.
-Knowing exactly which subreddits, channels, and threads drive those citations is actionable.
+Knowing which specific subreddits, channels, and threads drive your citations lets you act on that data.
 We’ve added rich detail to both Reddit and YouTube citation views so you can see precisely where your influence comes from.

 Reddit: Grouped by Subreddit